-The OIG opened two new allegation cases during the recent six-month period.
-One of the new cases has been closed while the other case is undergoing preliminary review.
-The one open case from the prior period is undergoing further review.
+The OIG opened one new allegation case during the recent six-month period.
+The new case and one of the prior open cases have been closed.
+The remaining open case from the prior period is undergoing further review.
 No criminal investigations were performed during the period.